 Genoese fortress

 One of the few testimonies to the greatness of the Ottoman Empire that has survived to this day.
 The fortress was built by Sultan Bayazet II, who ruled in the 14th century.
 The fortress was used as an important military point of defense against the Knights of Rhodes, who regularly raided the area.
 In the 17th century the fortress was badly damaged, but in the 19th century it was reconstructed, placed there a military garrison.
-The fortress has come down to our time as a museum of archeology.
+The fortress has survived to our time as a museum of archaeology.

 Konak Square

+A central historic site on the Konak Neighborhood Square.
+As the locals say, all roads lead here.
+On the square is the famous clock tower.
+It is customary to make appointments and dates around it, take walks and feed pigeons by hand.
 From the square you can get to the central bus station, the mosque and the city administration.
 The entrance to the city’s central market is also located there.
 Not far from the square is the Aegean Sea – it can be felt by the light sea breeze.
-Despite the intense bustle of the place, Konak Square can be called the spiritual focus of Izmir’s past and future.
+Despite the heavy busyness of the place, Konak Square can be called the spiritual center of Izmir’s past and future.

 Izmir Museums